tanyaaton/TH-wxo-askHR-enablement-workshop/LAB_3_LEAVE_MANAGEMENT_AGENT/README.md

 5. Add values to 3 global connection variables

-6. Click on `Playgrounf1 to try running flow on Langflow
+6. Click on `Playground` on the top right to try running flow on Langflow

 ### Langlfow API